sigmaSd/sigmaSd.github.io/content/blog/gitpod.md

 Obviously you can just use the browser extension.

-Currently I'm using gitpod to build an android apk from a flutter project [https://github.com/sigmaSd/APOD/tree/gitpod](https://github.com/sigmaSd/APOD/tree/gitpod) (success!) and also building vscode with wayland support (work in progress).
+Currently I'm using gitpod to build an android apk from a flutter project [https://github.com/sigmaSd/APOD/tree/gitpod](https://github.com/sigmaSd/APOD/tree/gitpod) (success!) and also building vscode with wayland support (success!(checkout *update1*)).

 Couple of tips and tricks: